-Most of the people who come in for relationship counseling believe the source of their problem can be found in the other person.
-Their list of discontents is long and they are hoping it will provide enough evidence for me to join them in the work of changing their partner.
+Most of the people who come in for relationship counseling believe the source of their satisfaction (or dissatisfaction) is in their partner.
+If they are problems in the relationship, each partner's list of discontents is long and they are hoping it will provide enough evidence for me to join them in the work of changing the other person.
+In individual counseling, the focus is often on "How do I find the right person?" instead of "How can I be the right person?"

-If I ask the question, "What changes would be necessary for you to have the kind of relationship you want?" each person will usually point out the faults of the other.
+If I ask the question, "What changes would be necessary for you to have the kind of relationship you want?" most clients will focus on what changes the other person needs to make.

 Believe me, I get it.
 Whenever I'm disappointed in my marriage, my immediate instinct is usually to blame my spouse.
 If I let that pattern continue unchecked, my list of complaints will eventually settle into a kind of resentment that makes me wonder how I could have ever loved them in the first place.